 Born in Berlin

 I was born in Berlin, Germany.
-It is a crazy city.
-I remember, as I was 5 years old, how fascinated I was when I saw the punks with their colorful spiky hairs.
-I was holding my mom’s hand and waiting for bus.
+A crazy city.
+I remember… I was 5 years old, holding my mom’s hand, waiting for the bus and saw couple of punks.
+Their colorful spiky hairs just fascinated me.
 I don’t remember much from those years in Berlin but I never forgot this moment.

 Then my parents decided to go back to Istanbul, Turkey.
-I don’t know if it they were just homesick or fed up of being the “ausländer” (foreigner) as it was a difficult time in Germany for non-Germans.
+I don’t know if they were just homesick or fed up of being the “ausländer” (foreigner) as it was a difficult time in Germany for non-Germans.
 Or maybe all of it together.
-All I know I started school that summer in Istanbul and I couldn’t speak a single Turkish word.
+All I know I started school that summer in Istanbul and I couldn’t speak a single word in Turkish.
 It was difficult.
 I didn’t like our new house, street, and neighborhood.
 The kids were different.
 But I managed to make friends.
 I learned Turkish quickly.
 But I kept swearing in German.
-This made my friends crazy.
+This made my new friends crazy.

 Grew up in Istanbul

 When I think back, I know now to appreciate it how lucky I’m for growing up in such an awesome city.
 Istanbul taught me a lot.
 It taught me to be careful at all times.
 It taught me how to across busy streets.
 It taught me how to party.
 It taught me how to melt different cultures in one person.
 It taught me to be modest and helpful.
 It made me an open minded person.
-Istanbul’s Bosporus Bridge connecting Asia and Europe was not only a bridge for cars to me.
+Istanbul’s Bosporus Bridge connecting Asia and Europe meant a lot more than just a bridge for vehicles to me.
 It symbolised a lifestyle for me.